Marion, South Australia: Community facilities

 The large co-educational private school, Westminster, is situated on Alison Avenue near the railway line.
 It caters to all grades from Reception to Year 12, and caters to boarders.

 Marion High School, situated on York Avenue, Clovelly Park, served the youth of the area for over forty years until its closure in 1996.
 The area has now been redeveloped primarily for housing, with just the school hall remaining; named Cosgrove Hall after a long-running headmaster of the school.

 Churches of various denominations are located Marion.

 The Marion Returned and Services League of Australia Club is located on Norfolk Road.

-There are two bowling clubs in the suburb of Marion, one on Norfolk Road, near the RSL club and another on Sturt Road adjacent to Sturt Oval.
+There is a bowling clubs in the suburb of Marion, located on Sturt Road adjacent to Sturt Oval.

 In April 2011 South Australian Premier Mike Rann opened the South Australia Aquatic and Leisure Centre on Morphett Road in Oaklands Park, the most advanced swimming and diving facilities in Australia.
 He was joined at the opening by Marion Mayor Felicity-Ann Lewis.
 Lewis and Rann had championed the project for some years to enable Olympic standard aquatic sports to occur in South Australia.